Seville by Bike: The Ultimate Guide to Cycling Around

 Cruise around Palacio San Telmo and check out the classic Baroque architecture.
 Photo credit: Emilio Sánchez

-Stop four: Maria Luisa and Plaza de España
+Stop 4: Parque Maria Luisa / Plaza de España

-Follow the paseo de las delicias over the roundabout.
-On the right is Maria Luisa Park.
-We will be entering it from another entrance.
-At the Pabellón de México, take a right on Avenida de la Guardia Civil then turn onto Avenida de la Borbolla then turn right onto Avenida de Don Pelayo.
+Next, you will follow the Paseo de las Delicias over the roundabout.
+On the right you will see the Maria Luisa Park.
+However, continue, as you will enter it from another entrance.
+At the Pabellón de México, take a right on Avenida de la Guardia Civil.
+Then turn onto Avenida de la Borbolla, and finally, turn right onto Avenida de Don Pelayo.

-You now find yourself in Parque Maria Luisa, widely considered to be the most beautiful park in Seville and originally part of the palacio de San Telmo, which was opened to the public in 1914, with later additions being included for the Ibero-American Exhibition.
+You now find yourself in Parque Maria Luisa, widely considered to be the most beautiful park in Seville.
+Originally part of the Palacio de San Telmo, with later additions made for the Ibero-American Exhibition.
 Some of these can be found in the Plaza de América, on the left of where we entered.

 People walking around and exploring Plaza de España.